larryhastings/big/README.md

   I've also changed the suffix `_without_dos` to the more accurate and intuitive `_without_crlf`, and similarly changed `newlines` to `linebreaks`.
   Sorry for all the confusion.
-This resulted from a lot of research into whitespace and newline characters, in Python, Unicode, and ASCII; please see the new deep-dive [**Whitespace and line-breaking characters in Python and big**](#whitespace-and-line-breaking-characters-in-python-and-big) to see what all the fuss is about.
+This resulted from a lot of research into whitespace and newline characters, in Python, Unicode, and ASCII; please see the new tutorial [**Whitespace and line-breaking characters in Python and big**](#whitespace-and-line-breaking-characters-in-python-and-big) to see what all the fuss is about.
 Here's a summary of all the changes to the whitespace tuples: